AlexMercedCoder/grokoverflow/posts/2024/2024-10-rust-collections.md

 ### Iteration Performance

-`Vec<T>`: Iterating over a vector is fast and efficient due to its contiguous memory layout.
+Vec&lt;T&gt;: Iterating over a vector is fast and efficient due to its contiguous memory layout.
 Each element can be accessed in constant time, making vectors optimal for iteration-heavy tasks.

 #### Consideration:

-- For iteration-heavy applications, `Vec<T>` is generally the best choice due to its cache-friendly memory layout.
+- For iteration-heavy applications, Vec&lt;T&gt; is generally the best choice due to its cache-friendly memory layout.

-- `LinkedList<T>`: Iterating over a linked list is slower because each node is located in a different part of memory.
+- LinkedList&lt;T&gt;: Iterating over a linked list is slower because each node is located in a different part of memory.
 The traversal from one node to the next involves dereferencing pointers, which is less efficient for large datasets.

 #### Consideration:

 - Linked lists are not optimal for iteration-heavy tasks, so use them sparingly when iteration speed is important.

-`HashMap<K, V>` and `HashSet<T>`: Iterating over hash maps and hash sets is slower than vectors because the elements are not stored contiguously in memory.
+HashMap&lt;K, V&gt; and HashSet&lt;T&gt;: Iterating over hash maps and hash sets is slower than vectors because the elements are not stored contiguously in memory.
 However, Rust’s hash maps and sets offer reasonable iteration performance, though you lose the element order unless you use a BTreeMap or BTreeSet.

 #### Consideration:

 If you need to maintain order during iteration, use a BTreeMap or BTreeSet instead of a hash map or set.

 ### Sorting and Searching
-`Vec<T>`:
+Vec&lt;T&gt;:

 **Sorting:** Vectors can be sorted in O(n log n) time using the `.sort()` method, which is efficient for most use cases.